sveltejs/svelte/documentation/docs/02-template-syntax/02-basic-markup.md

 <div title={null}>This div has no title attribute</div>
 ```

-An expression might include characters that would cause syntax highlighting to fail in regular HTML, so quoting the value is permitted.
-The quotes do not affect how the value is parsed:
+Quoting a singular expression does not affect how the value is parsed yet, but in Svelte 6 it will:

 <!-- prettier-ignore -->
 ```svelte